hashhashu/separable-notes/README.md

   * export notes in markdown file(in `.vscode/sepNotes.md`)
   * exort note by category (in `sepNotes_category.md`)
   * in generated markdown file, you can go to src file by click ctrl+(left button)
+* separableNotes.importNotes
+  * import note from `sepNotes.md` into code(original note will be replaced)
 ##### menu commands
 * separableNotes NoteIt
   * Add Comment or Remove Comment